 SEYSL 703.
 Literacy Instruction for Diverse Learners.
-The primary emphasis of this course is to familiarize teachers with the historical, sociological, and psychological issues related to education of all learners, including English-language learners and students with disabilities in secondary education.
+The primary emphasis of this course is to familiarize teacher candidates about the historical, sociological, and psychological issues related to education of all learners, including English-language learners and students with disabilities in secondary education.

 SEYSL 704.
 Literature Across the Curriculum.
-This course is designed to help all teachers facilitate classrooms where reading and writing are effective tools for learning, where collaboration and communication are valued and enhanced in the learning process, and where young people are encouraged to develop critical perspectives and strong voices using literature across the curriculum.
+This course is designed to help all teachers facilitate classrooms where reading and writing are effective tools for learning, where collaboration and communication are valued and enhanced in the learning process, and where young people are encouraged to develop critical perspectives and strong voices using young adult literature across the curriculum.